 Letter Spacing

 The PHP function works with different options, depending on the desired format.
 For letter spacing this will insert a span after each letter, this way blocking the ligatures and creating extra options for spacing.
 Letter-spacing is increased or decreased using the span width or its positive/negative margins.
+This won't limit the use of a span tag outside the words.

 The letter margins are reserved for kerning, and padding would interfere with the design.
 If a spacing is used globally, the best option is to rewrite the kerning for every letter in the CSS file.